Resolving SSL Self-Signed Certificate Errors

 - In the Save dialog, change 'File Format' to 'Privacy Enhanced Mail (.pem)' and save the file somewhere on your drive

-Once the certificate is saved on the client you can instruct your git client to use it to trust the remote repository:
+Once the certificate is saved on the client you can instruct your git client to use it to trust the remote repository by updating the local git config:

 # Initial clone GIT_SSL_CAINFO=/path/to/certificate.pem git clone https://email@example.com/scm/repository.git # Ensure all future interactions with origin remote also work cd repository git config http.sslCAInfo /path/to/certificate.pem